bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 I think that's more important.
 No, no, I agree that that is the priority.
 We don't want to litter the UTXO.
-I'm currently writing an article for the Uptick newsletter exactly on that topic, how we are protective of global resources in the network.
+I'm currently writing an article for the Optech newsletter exactly on that topic, how we are protective of global resources in the network.
 But yeah, so I agree on the priorities here.
 I am just wondering, especially for an anchor output that of which always only at most one of the two will be spent, It feels kind of sad if it's extra large.
 Anyway, getting a little bit.